Ande002/ML-PROJECT---PLANT-DISEASE-DETECTION/README.md

 ABOUT THE DATASET

-The dataset used for this project has been taken from Plant-Village- Dataset found at Kaggle
+The dataset used for this project has been taken from Plant-Village- Dataset Get and found on https://www.kaggle.com

 PROPERTIES OF IMAGES